-Now that you’re aware that some gnats tend to bite humans, you might be wondering if they do it at night.
-Let’s explore this more in-depth in the next section.
+Now that you’re aware that some bugs tend to bite humans, you might be wondering if they do it at night.

 Do Gnats Bite at Night?

-Generally, gnats are more active during the day, hovering over bodies of water and feeding on plant nectars.
+Generally, bugs are more active during the day, hovering over bodies of water and feeding on plant nectars.
 However, they also come out at night, which answers this question with a yes.

-If you keep indoor plants, chances are they will soon turn into a shelter to gnats.
-Since they mostly gather around ponds, swamps, and marshes, your plant pots should be the perfect spot to draw gnats.
+If you keep indoor plants, chances are they will soon turn into a shelter to gnats and other insects.
+Since they mostly gather around ponds, swamps, and marshes, your plant pots should be the perfect spot to draw a biting fly.

-Also, still water and wet soil are the optimum places for female gnats to lay their eggs.
-In this wet and warm environment, the eggs hatch more easily and develop into adult gnats quickly.
+Also, still water and moist soil are the optimum places for female gnats to lay their eggs.
+In this wet soil and warm environment, the eggs hatch more easily and develop into adult gnats quickly.

 How to Identify a Gnat Bite